tcibinan/flaxo/README.md

 ## TODO-list

-- **todo:** Simple user interface where a teacher could register, authorize, authorize using github, create a course, start course plagiarism analysis, get course stats.
+- **\[done\]** Simple user interface where a teacher could register, authorize, authorize using github, create a course, start course plagiarism analysis, get course stats.
 - **todo:** The ability to init a flaxo course from the existing repository.
 - **todo:** Transparent api to get course statistics in json, xls formats.